martinsam/cozy-dev-docs/source/clientsideapp.md

 ![Install field](images/install_field.png)

 Your app could be broken if the controller didn’t manage to do one of the following operations: clone it, install it or launch it.
-If your application has a `package.json` that has some syntax error for example, or your file that launches the app has'nt been found, your application will not work.
+If your application has a `package.json` that has some syntax error for example, or your file that launches the app hasn't been found, your application will not work.

-If not, don't worry, we're here to help you: the most easy way to contact us is by joining our [irc channel](http://irc.lc/freenode/cozycloud).
+If not, don't worry, we're here to help you: the most easy way to contact us is by joining our [irc channel](http://irc.lc/freenode/cozycloud) (#cozycloud on Freenode server).

 ## Source code